InfOmics/TEDAR/README.md

 #### Compute_disproportionality.ipynb

-Compute  PRR and metrics applied in the thresholds.
+Compute  PRR and metrics applied in thresholds (Confidence Interval and Chi-squared statistics).

 Set `START_MONTH` and `END_MONTH` to specify the timespan to be analyzed,  i.e. timespan from 2008-1-1 to 2017-12-1 required `START_MONTH=[2008,1]` and `END_MONTH=[2017,12]` (<i>[year, month]</i>).